 By keeping to our principles, we will ensure that we respect the trust that you place in Crisilience.

-When you share information with us using our online forms, i.e. by registering on one of our courses, subscribing to our newsletters or purchasing products, we use this information to register you with our official awarding bodies who are regulated by Ofqual, in so doing, we can provide our Awarding Body (Highfield Awarding Body for Compliance - HABC) your details and success on our courses so that they can award you your official certificate.
+When you share information with us using our online forms, i.e. by registering on one of our courses, we use this information to register you with our official awarding bodies who are regulated by Ofqual, in so doing, we can provide our Awarding Body (Highfield Awarding Body for Compliance - HABC) your details and success on our courses so that they can award you your official certificate.